MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend @ v1.15.5.1

-Mover team!
  This release took some time but it's finally out.
 A few fixes for our customers, expanding support for Dropbox and Google Drive (G Suite) scenarios.

 #### User/Support Impact